Papua New Guinea

 2015-2019: Growth Period

-Sustained expansion in bilateral trade driven by complementary economic structures, with Australia leveraging its comparative advantages in key sectors.
+Sustained expansion in bilateral trade driven by complementary economic structures, with Australia leveraging its comparative advantages in cereals: wheat and meslin, other than durum wheat, other than seed.

 2010-2015: Foundation Building